/

 Press F to search

-A multitude of openings and manholes, closed with manhole covers, are visible references to the underground (and therefore invisible) system of sewers in the urban landscape.
-The manhole cover is thus simultaneously an interface between two worlds—between above and below.
-Between the everyday and its basic infrastructure.
-It marks the moment of transition, the possibility of a change of side and thus perhaps also a change of perspective.
-Investigations in the Underground explores the parallels and interfaces between the two systems in an associative way—above and below the surface.
+This spatial installation consists of video screenings and large-format prints.
+A multitude of openings and covered manholes provide visible references to the underground (and therefore invisible) system of sewers in the urban landscape.
+The manhole cover therefore represents an interface between two worlds: between above and below; between the everyday and its basic infrastructure.
+It marks the moment of transition, the possibility of a change of side, and thus perhaps also a change of perspective.
+Investigations in the Underground explores the parallels and intersections between the two systems in an associative way.
 It also raises the question of the relevance of seemingly incidental objects.
-Due to the invisibility of the system, there are only a few points of contact in everyday life.
-It becomes visible above all when problems arise and a confrontation takes place.
-Which topics get our attention, and why do we not want to (see) some things?
+Due to the invisibility of the system, there are few points of contact in everyday life.
+It primarily becomes visible when problems arise and a confrontation takes place.
+Which topics get our attention, and why do we not want (to see) certain things?